pchemguy/spec-kit/templates/capabilities/capabilities.md

 ### Protocol

-The LLM MUST execute this module according to **Capability Construction Rules** and **Capability Model** in the following order:
+The LLM MUST execute this module in the following order, applying the **Capability Model** and **Capability Construction Rules** throughout:

 1. Interpret the target description and identify the target scope.
 2. Extract capability signals from the target description.
-3. Generate and refine the capability set according to:
+3. Generate and refine the capability set:
     1. infer capability candidates from capability signals;
     2. identify Core User Capability candidates;
     3. determine the dominant semantic role of each non-core capability candidate;